 Music plays a vital role in many people’s lives.
-People listen to music professionally, some create it, some dance to it, others just relax while listening their favorite jazz album.
+People listen to music professionally, some create it, some dance to it, others just relax while listening to their favorite jazz album and visiting Greenplay online.
 Music has some influence on us, sometimes therapeutical, at other times, emotional.
 Well, music should always have an emotional effect on us, otherwise, we should move on to a different song.

 Music can also influence our decision-making processes and here are some examples of that.

 Music and Gambling Decisions